 One thing is certain, there are many civilian contractors returning from Iraq and Afghanistan with Post Traumatic Stress Disorder (PTSD).
-If you or loved one is suffering from PTSD symptoms, then the first step is getting help.
-That help comes in several forms.

-Filing a Claim
+File a Claim

 You need to file a claim under the Defense Base Act (DBA).
 This is a workers’ compensation program for overseas civilian contractors.
 A claim is started by filing a form LS-203 with the United States Department of Labor and providing a copy to the employer you worked for overseas.

 You need medical treatment in order to get better, right?
 Under the DBA you are entitled to this medical treatment.
 However, the DBA insurance company is probably going to deny your claim of a Post Traumatic Stress Injury and refuse to provide the medical treatment you deserve.